Make this sauerkraut bread for a delicious and hearty sandwich bread perfect for cured meats and more.

 Finishing the Bread Dough

-- Add the chopped sauerkraut and seeds to the sponge.
+- Add the water, chopped sauerkraut and seeds to the sponge.
 Stir well.

 - Stir in 1 cup of bread flour and add the salt, mixing well.